RESCUED BY FAITH: THE CONNIE AND LARRY VAN OOSTEN STORY

 Miscellaneous Immorality:

-A character is greedy, wanting the Van Oostens’ money to cover for his own poor business dealings.
-In one scene, he lies to an investor about having his money.
-In several scenes, he forces the kidnapped couple to lie about their whereabouts and why they are withdrawing money.
+A character is greedy and wants a rich couple’s money to cover for his own poor business dealings, he also lies to an investor about having his money in one scene, and he forces a kidnapped couple in several scenes to lie about their whereabouts and why they’re withdrawing money.

 More Detail:

-RESCUED BY FAITH: THE CONNIE AND LARRY VAN OOSTEN STORY, streaming on Lifetime, tells the incredible true story of a kidnapped couple held hostage.
-Connie and Larry rely on their faith as they wait for rescue.
+RESCUED BY FAITH: THE CONNIE AND LARRY VAN OOSTEN STORY, streaming on Lifetime, tells the incredible true story of a kidnapped couple who rely on their Christian faith as they wait for rescue.

 The kidnapper forces Connie to drain their bank accounts and give him access to the money.
 As they work with the kidnapper to survive, Connie and Larry constantly return to their strong faith, certain that God stands with them.
 When a suspicious bank manager involves the authorities, a race against the clock begins to find the Van Oostens and bring their kidnapper to justice.

-RESCUED BY FAITH carries a strong Christian worldview, highlighting faith, prayer, and forgiveness.
+RESCUED BY FAITH features a strong Christian worldview, highlighting faith, prayer and forgiveness.
 The main characters rely on their devotion to God, and they never waver in their beliefs.
-The movie includes some violent scenes, such as a character getting tased and several characters facing guns, along with discussions of a loss of faith, but otherwise, RESCUED BY FAITH contains no other objectionable content.
-MOVIEGUIDE® advises wisdom media to discuss minor questionable elements.
+The movie includes some violent scenes, such as a character getting tased and several characters facing guns, along with discussions of a loss of faith.
+Otherwise, however, RESCUED BY FAITH contains no other objectionable content.
+MOVIEGUIDE® advises caution for younger children.